persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

       :align: center

   The user can define:
-    - The Title of the graph, expected to be a string;
+    - The title of the graph, expected to be a string;

   It has two tabs, **X-axis** and **Y-axis** where the user can define:
-    - The axis Title, expected to be a string;
+    - The axis title, expected to be a string;
     - The minimum bound of the axis, expected to be a floating point;
     - The maximum bound of the axis, expected to be a floating point.